Sentence function: Communicative sentences

 These types of sentences are more intended for the speaker's sake than for any potential listener.
 They are meant more for the speaker's immediate wants and needs.
 These sentences tend to be less intentional (out of frustration for example), in general more literal, more primitive, and are usually about the here and now.
 Because of these features, it is generally speculated that this is pretty much the basis or limitation of any form of animal communication.
 (Speculated because scientists will never truly be able to understand non-human forms of communication like we do our own; although studies with "talking" primates have clued us in to a certain degree.)

 Exclamative

-An exclamative is a sentence type in English that typically expresses a feeling or emotion, but does not use one of the other structures.
+An exclamative is a sentence type in English that typically spontaneously expresses a feeling or emotion, but does not use one of the other structures.
 It often has the form as in the examples below of [WH + Complement + Subject + Verb], but can be minor sentences (i.e. without a verb) such as [WH + Complement] How wonderful!.
 In other words, exclamative sentences are used to make exclamations:

 What a stupid man he is!